misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_target> -i
 ```

+The inactive and active emails also report when the user is no longer visible in listening activity, for example during a private session, and when the user is visible again with the time away.

 Inactivity emails list recent tracks from the session with their skipped status, how long the last track played and how long the user paused.
 Configure the number of recent songs to include via the `INACTIVE_EMAIL_RECENT_SONGS_COUNT` configuration option.

 To send an email when a listed track, playlist or album plays: